gardenrec/gardenrec/README.md

-This is the skitweet app written by Ty Alexander <ty.alexander@colorado.edu>
+This is the gardenrec app written by Ty Alexander <ty.alexander@colorado.edu>
-Private Code, Copyright Ty Alexander
+Private Code, Copyright Ty Alexander, All rights reserved